blakecromar/git_commands/README.md

 ## Git Reset

-Used to reset a branch to a commit
+Used to reset a branch to a commit.

 ### Examples
 ```